hmadisonturner/rick-and-morty-cards/README.md

-A demo app using React, Material-UI and GraphQL
+An example using ApolloClient/ApolloProvider GraphQL with React and Material-UI.